TGOSS1984/text_adventure_game/readme.md

 ## Project Purpose

 The goal of *Elden Souls* is to provide a lore-rich, interactive text-based adventure that combines storytelling with strategic combat.
 It showcases Python programming fundamentals, including OOP, data handling, user interaction, and web deployment using Flask.
 The game is designed to engage users in decision-making, exploration, and tactical battles, simulating the grim fantasy tone of *Elden Ring* and *Dark Souls*.
-This project was also
+I began brainstorming this idea with the intent of making a fully backend python text adventure which would be run entirely on the console but decided I wanted to integrate some visual flair as well which led me down the route of creating the flask based web application, this was very challenging but ultimately rewarding to learn some of the new concepts.

 ---